Crecto/crecto/README.md

 - [ ] Unique constraint
 - [x] Combine database adapters (base class).
 Currently there is unecessary duplication

+## Migrations

+[Micrate](https://github.com/juanedi/micrate) is recommended.
+It is used and supported by core crystal members.

 ## Usage

 ```crystal